 A wide range of degree subjects and combinations are offered by the School of Ocean Sciences.
 Within the course structure, students may follow their specialist interests by pursuing one or two of four main themes - dynamical (physical) oceanography, marine chemistry, marine biology and geological oceanography, or opt to follow the general degree in Ocean Sciences which includes elements of all four subject areas.
 In addition to being multidisciplinary in character, all courses are continuously assessed, and field and practical work form a part of this assessed component.

-The teaching quality of the School was assessed in 1995 by the Governments Higher Education Funding Council and was given the highest rating as "Excellent".
 The School is situated within a few metres of the sea shore and as a marine scientist you will be trained in collecting data at sea, in estuaries and on the sea shore.
 The School operates its own ocean-going research ship, the Prince Madog.